mzguntalan/zephyr/README.md

 fast_model(params, x, apply_key_2)
 ```

-## Current Gotchas
+## Sharp Bits <a id="gotchas"></a>

 1. Documentation Strings are sparse: I'll add them soon :3.
-2. JAX Gotchas: You'll be dealing with JAX gotchas sometimes like "str and int can't be compared" which is a jax thing.
+2. JAX Sharp Bits: You'll be dealing with JAX sharp bits sometimes like "str and int can't be compared" which is a jax thing, since Zephyr is such a thin library on top of JAX (it isn't even a thin wrapper).
 Any trouble you might have, you can open an issue and i'll help.
 3. Bugs: If you use it, there'll probably be bugs, if you report them, I'll work on them immediately.
 4. Missing nets: like RNNs, I'll add them soon when I need them or requested.
 5. Instability: Things are still changing a lot.
 I might implement other nets/layers in a different way or change names or move things.

-## Direction
+## Direction <a id="direction"></a>

 I would like to provide more FP tooling for python in zephyr and so I could write zephyr nets in more FP-style.
 Zephyr itself, it's core, is probably close
 to stable: mainly `trace` and `validate`, anything else is just to make coding easier or shorter.